ehsanx/choosing-epidemiological-journals/index.md

 \pagenumbering{arabic}

+You can find more information about choosing a peer-reviewed journal (in general) in this [site](https://ehsanx.github.io/Scientific-Writing-for-Health-Research/finding-suitable-journals.html).

-See the instruction links for added descriptions.
+**Disclaimer**: See the instruction links for added descriptions.
 Some of the descriptions are copied from the instruction pages as is (some journals provide their own summary).
-This page is created for personal usage.

-You can find more information about choosing a peer-reviewed journal (in general) in this [site](https://ehsanx.github.io/Scientific-Writing-for-Health-Research/finding-suitable-journals.html).
+This page is created for personal usage; may not be most updated; please check the up-to-date instructions from the respective journal sites.
+Some of these journals are associated with very high APC or open access fees; please consult your institution if they have any discount / agreement with journals / publishers.
+Also check on your own if any of these are predatory journals or not.
+The journals are not listed in any particular order.

 # International Journal of Epidemiology / IJE {-}